supa2/Automaton/Home.md

 **Features**
 - Cooperative multi tasking finite state machines base class for building your own state machines
+- State machines are table based, you define the behavior using just a little coding
 - Lightweight machine scheduling class with priorities
 - Built in state timers (with milli- and microsecond resolutions)
 - Built in counters